Exclusive Global Rights to Spider-Man, Zelda, and More

 Another Major Deal Following Warner Acquisition...
 Cementing an Unrivaled Lead

-Just one month after announcing its "merger of the century" with Warner Bros.
-Discovery, Netflix has made another bold move.
+Just one month after announcing the "merger of the century" with Warner Bros.
+Discovery last month, Netflix has made another bold move.
 This time, its partner is Sony Pictures Entertainment.

-The new agreement will be implemented sequentially in countries where regional licenses expire at the end of this year.
-As a result, by early 2029, Netflix will have exclusive rights to all new Sony releases in every country around the world.
+The new agreement will take effect sequentially in countries where regional licenses expire at the end of this year.
+As a result, by early 2029, Netflix will have exclusive rights to Sony's new releases in every country around the world.

-The secured lineup is impressive.
-It includes major Sony intellectual properties (IP) such as the film adaptation of Kristin Hannah’s bestselling novel "The Nightingale," the live-action film based on Nintendo’s "The Legend of Zelda," the animated box office hit "Spider-Man: Beyond the Spider-Verse," and Sam Mendes’ four-part Beatles biopic series.
+The lineup Netflix has secured is impressive.
+It includes the film adaptation of Kristin Hannah's best-selling novel "The Nightingale," the live-action film based on the Nintendo game "The Legend of Zelda," the hit animated film "Spider-Man: Beyond the Spider-Verse," and director Sam Mendes's four-part Beatles biopic series, among many of Sony's key intellectual properties (IP).

-Lauren Smith, Netflix’s Chief Content Officer (CCO), expressed confidence, saying, "By providing exclusive access to Sony’s films to our global members, we have significantly increased the value of our subscription."
+Lauren Smith, Netflix's Chief Content Officer (CCO), expressed confidence, stating, "By providing our global members with exclusive access to Sony's films, we have dramatically increased the value of our subscription."

 The two companies did not disclose specific contract terms.
-However, Hollywood media outlets such as Deadline and Variety estimate the deal to be worth more than 7 billion dollars (approximately 10.3 trillion won).
-This is the largest Pay-1 contract ever.
+However, Hollywood media outlets such as Deadline and Variety estimate that the deal exceeds 7 billion dollars (approximately 10.3 trillion won), making it the largest Pay-1 agreement in history.

-Industry experts say that, following last month’s 82.7 billion dollar (approximately 121.5 trillion won) acquisition of the Warner Bros.
-Discovery division, Netflix has built an insurmountable "content wall" by forging an alliance with Sony.
-Analysts note that Netflix is widening the gap with other platforms by absorbing the libraries of major studios, leveraging its overwhelming financial power.
+Industry experts say that following last month's acquisition of Warner Bros.
+Discovery's business unit for 82.7 billion dollars (approximately 121.5 trillion won), Netflix has now built an alliance with Sony, creating an unrivaled "content wall" that competitors cannot match.
+Analysts note that Netflix is widening the gap with other platforms by leveraging its overwhelming capital to absorb the libraries of major studios.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.